grzesiek/git_compound/README.md

 GitCompound is more a distributed packaging system (dependency manager) than alternative to Git submodules, however it has common features of both Git submodules and dependency managers like Bundler or Composer.

+It is particularly useful when you need to develop your project's dependencies at the same time as project itself.

 `GitCompound` makes sure your project composition is the same on all machines, but you can have different composition depending on manifest you are using.